thewchan/uxf/README.md

 of values in any given row is equal to the number of field names in the _ttype_.

-Maps, lists, and tables may begin with a comment, and may optionally by typed as indicated above.
+Maps, lists, tables, and _ttype_ definitions may begin with a comment.
+And maps, lists, and tables may optionally by typed as indicated above.
 (See also the examples below and the BNF at the end).

 Strings may not include `&`, `<` or `>`, so if they are required, we must use the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively in their